Dr Ivanhoe Leung

 ● CHEM 360 Contemporary Green Chemistry

 ● CHEM 390 Medicinal Chemistry

 ● PHARMACY 213 Pharmacy 1 (Guest Lecturer)

-For more detailed information about potential research projects please contact Ivan via email.
-The work offers the opportunity to learn about research at the interface between chemistry and biology, and receive training in molecular biology, enzymology and NMR spectroscopy.
+For more detailed information about potential research projects please contact Dr Leung by email.
+You will have the opportunity to conduct research at the interface between chemistry and biology, and to receive training in molecular biology, enzymology and biophysical chemistry.

 Areas of expertise

 ● Biological and organic NMR spectroscopy